uzyn/cakephp-opauth/README.md

 Consultation
 ---------
-U-Zyn Chua is a Principal Consultant at [Zynesis Consulting](http://zynesis.sg), specializing in CakePHP.
+U-Zyn Chua is the Principal Consultant at [Zynesis Consulting](http://zynesis.com), specializing in CakePHP.
 Looking for PHP web development solutions or consultation?
 [Drop me a mail](mailto:chua@uzyn.com).